luis33338/battlestax-tutorial/TUTORIAL.md

 ### Section C) Starting the test cycle

-Have a look at the `/functions/insertGame.test.js` file, this does do much at this point.
+Have a look at the `/functions/insertGame.test.js` file, this does not do much at this point.
 This basically tests the `insertGame` function to ensure that we get "world" in our reponse, and hence we would know that the function is working correctly.

 ```javascript
 const insertGame = require("./insertGame");